btaskinen/TUNI-web-development-2-2024/Documentation.md

 **To run Server A as development server:<br>**

-Open terminal and navigate to `server-a`.
+Open terminal and navigate to folder `server-a`.
 <br><br>
 Run server with commands:<br>